Adult Community Supervision

 To contact your probation officer or find out where to report call Adult Records at (619) 515-8202

 Community Supervision Explained

-The primary mission of probation officers working with adults is to protect the community by providing services to the courts, defendants, and the public.
+The primary mission of Probation Officers working with adults is to protect the community by providing services to the courts, defendants, and the public.
 The basic concept of this mission is that probationers under probation supervision will be appropriately supervised and assisted to become law-abiding individuals.
-The supervision may be intensive for offenders whose behavior poses a continuous threat to public safety or mid-level for those whose offenses pose less of a risk to the public.
-In addition to supervision services, probation officers complete mandatory pre-sentence investigations for the courts.
+The supervision may be intensive for clients whose behavior poses a continuous threat to public safety or mid-level for those whose offenses pose less of a risk to the public.
+In addition to supervision services, Probation Officers complete mandatory pre-sentence investigations for the courts.
 In these reports, probation officers investigate an offender’s background, collect statements from victims and make recommendations for various sentencing alternatives.

 Intensive Supervision Programs

 DISP is an intensive supervision program that targets high risk drunk driver and clients whose offenses involve the use of alcohol/drugs and result in great bodily injury.
 With an emphasis on field work, DISP officers collaborate with DUI treatment programs and law enforcement check points to increase compliance with court ordered treatment requirements and conditions of probation as they are related to drinking and driving.
 DISP officers conduct random home visits and conduct on the spot alcohol and drug testing.
 The focus of this program is community safety, victim reparations and client rehabilitation.

 - Family Violence Project: